mforbes/mmf-setup-fork/README.rst

 .. -*- rst -*- -*- restructuredtext -*-

 ..
 This file should be written using the restructure text
 .. conventions.
-It will be displayed on the bitbucket source page and
+It will be displayed on the repository source page and
 .. serves as the documentation of the directory.

 .. |virtualenv.py| replace:: ``virtualenv.py``